lacymorrow/xspf-jukebox/README.md

 *   `z` : number : the z value, or depth of an object.
 *   `width` : number : the width of an object
 *   `height` : number : the height of an object
 *   `scale` : number : used in place of width/height. scales the object while retaining default aspect ratio.
-1 equals no scale
+1 = no scaling
 *   `size` : number : font size. size must be preceded by a + for infoButton, purchaseButton, and downloadButton. ex: +15
 *   `image` : url : load an image in place of the default symbol
 *   `shape` : rectangle/rectRounded/circle/triangle : draws a shape for an object